This blog is about how disability sport has impacted on my life.

 Furthermore, I have become a personal trainer, it’s a very rewarding job as I am able to help people reach their goals.

-All this wouldn’t have been possible without the help of the coaches at the SHAPE Seals, SPH Fleurus, ONS Soignies, City of Bangor SC, City of Swansea RC, Welsh Rowing, Disability Sports Wales and in particular Anthony Hughes and most importantly the support of my family and friends.
+All this wouldn’t have been possible without the help of the coaches at the SHAPE Seals, SPH Fleurus, ONS Soignies, the City of Bangor SC, City of Swansea RC, Welsh Rowing, Disability Sports Wales and in particular Anthony Hughes and Billy Pye and most importantly the support of my family and friends.